 Heart disease describes a variety of disorders and conditions that affect the heart.
-It is the leading cause of death for both women and men in the United States, but it can be prevented.
+It’s the leading cause of death for both women and men in the United States, but it can be prevented.

 You can reduce your risk for heart disease through lifestyle choices and taking the steps below:

-Although heart disease is preventable through modifying lifestyle factors above, some risk factors are beyond your control, like your:
+Although heart disease is preventable through modifying lifestyle factors above, some risk factors are beyond your control, such as:

-Learn more about how Ohio State is leading the way in heart & vascular treatment, and helping patients survive.
+Learn more about how Ohio State is leading the way in heart and vascular treatment, and helping patients survive.

 Get tips from Ohio State experts right to your inbox.